22wink/vite-plugin-proxy/README.md

 English | [中文](README.zh_CN.md)
 A powerful Vite proxy plugin with advanced features including colored logs, environment switching, filters, middleware, and more.

+**Dev-only:** This plugin only applies during `vite dev` and is not recommended for production.
+For production reverse proxying, prefer your edge/gateway (Nginx/Ingress/API Gateway) and keep this plugin disabled.

 ## ✨ Features

 - 🎨 **Colored Logs** - Beautiful console output with customizable colors